-- We currently have no drug products for sale, but we are developing three drug product candidates, AJ201, BAER-101, and IV tramadol.
+- We have received a purported termination letter from AnnJi, the licensor of our primary product candidate AJ201, and are currently embroiled in a dispute with them regarding such attempted termination.
+There is no guarantee regarding the outcome or impact of the dispute; - We currently have no drug products for sale, but we are developing three drug product candidates, AJ201, BAER-101, and IV tramadol.
 We are dependent on the success of our product candidates and cannot guarantee that our product candidates will receive regulatory approval or be successfully commercialized. - If serious adverse or unacceptable side effects are identified during the development of our current or future product candidates, we may need to abandon or limit our development of some of our product candidates. - There is no assurance that we will be able to successfully develop AJ201, BAER-101 or IV tramadol. - We are a "smaller reporting company," and the reduced disclosure requirements applicable to smaller reporting companies may make our common stock less attractive to investors.